mredwood/omband/README.md

 ## Midi recording

-If you press "a" on your keyboard, it will arm a new track to record audio.
+If you press "r" on your keyboard, it will arm a new track to record midi.
 If it's stopped, it will start recording as soon as you press "p" to play.
 If it's playing, it will start recording as soon as a new bar is started.

 ## Delete last audio track